Ernst Heinkel: 1933–1945

-In 1942 the government "nationalised" the Heinkel works.
-In practice, this meant that Heinkel was detained until he sold his controlling interest in his factories to Hermann Göring.
+In 1943, the armaments authority finally ordered him to transform the company into "Ernst Heinkel AG".
+Heinkel retained two-thirds of the capital, but became chairman of the supervisory board.
 Heinkel moved to Vienna and started a new design bureau and corporate offices in Vienna's Schwechat suburb, establishing manufacturing facilities in Zwölfaxing and Floridsdorf as the Heinkel-Sud complex for his firm, the original Rostock-"Marienehe" plant (today's Rostock-Schmarl neighborhood) becoming the Heinkel-Nord facility.
-It was at the Heinkel-Sud offices that Dr. Heinkel worked on the Heinkel He 274 four-engined high-altitude heavy bomber design - as one of the trio of proposals for aircraft designs to succeed his firm's failed Heinkel He 177A heavy bomber — including an unbuilt Amerikabomber design - until the war's end concluded the production of the firm's Spatz single-seat jet fighter.
+It was at the Heinkel-Sud offices that Dr. Heinkel worked on the Heinkel He 274 four-engined high-altitude heavy bomber design—as one of the trio of proposals for aircraft designs to succeed his firm's failed Heinkel He 177A heavy bomber—including an unbuilt Amerikabomber design—until the war's end concluded the production of the firm's Spatz single-seat jet fighter.

 Post-war

 In July 1945 Heinkel was captured by American troops and held for possible exploitation and/or possible trial under Operation Dustbin, and was held for a time at Kransberg Castle, near Frankfurt.

 With Germany forbidden from manufacturing aircraft by the Allies, Heinkel used his company's facilities to build private transportation.
 In 1953 Heinkel began production of the Tourist scooter, followed by the Perle moped in 1954.
 In 1956 he introduced the Heinkel Kabine bubble car.
 Bubble car and moped production ceased shortly after the restriction on aircraft manufacture was lifted, but scooter production continued until 1965.
-In 1959, Heinkel's company was sued by Edmund Bartl for being enriched by slave labor during World War II, however, the German Supreme Court dismissed his claims for filing too late and ordered Bartl to pay court costs and attorney's fees.
+In 1959, Heinkel's company was sued by Edmund Bartl for being enriched by slave labour during World War II; however, the German Supreme Court dismissed his claims for filing too late, and ordered Bartl to pay court costs and attorney's fees.

 Death and legacy

-Ernst Heinkel died in 1958 in Stuttgart.
+Heinkel died in 1958 in Stuttgart.
 His autobiography, Stürmisches Leben, was published in 1956 and translated into English as He1000 in its British edition and Stormy Life: Memoirs of a Pioneer of the Air Age in its US edition.

 In 1981, Heinkel was inducted into the International Air & Space Hall of Fame at the San Diego Air & Space Museum.